jclkr7/uk-housing-analysis/README.md

    * Conduct statistical analyses
    * Create predictive models
    * Produce figures that are saved to the `data/figures` and `uk-housing-analysis` folder  directory

-## Key Findings

-### Historical Price Trends
-1. London house prices have grown significantly faster than any other region in England over the past 25 years
-2. The average London property price increased from approximately £84,000 in 1990 to over £550,000 by 2025, representing more than a 550% increase
-3. Detached properties in London have seen the most dramatic price increases, reaching an average of £1,150,000, compared to semi-detached (£710,000), terraced (£630,000), and flats (£450,000)

-### Affordability Crisis
-1. The price-to-earnings ratio in London has more than doubled since 1997, from around 4.9 to over 11 in 2024
-2. London's affordability ratio has consistently been 40-55% higher than the England average over the past decade
-3. First-time buyers face particularly challenging conditions, with the price-to-earnings ratio for entry-level properties reaching historic highs

-### Regional Disparities
-1. The North-South divide in housing affordability has widened significantly since 2000
-2. The North East maintains the most affordable housing market in England, with price-to-earnings ratios consistently below 6
-3. The South East and East of England have followed London's trend of decreasing affordability, though at a less severe rate

-### COVID-19 Impact
-1. The COVID-19 pandemic initially caused market uncertainty in 2020, followed by significant price increases across all regions in 2021-2022
-2. London experienced a temporary dip in prices during the early pandemic, contrary to the growth seen in more rural areas
-3. Post-pandemic recovery has been uneven, with London showing slower growth compared to other regions

-### Future Projections
-1. The predictive model suggests London house prices will continue to increase, potentially reaching an average of £800,000 by 2030
-2. The affordability crisis is likely to persist unless significant policy interventions are implemented
-3. The gap between first-time buyers and existing homeowners is projected to widen further

-### Property Market Segmentation
-1. The Rightmove data analysis shows significant price variation across London boroughs, with central areas commanding premium prices (ranging from £32,000,000 in Merton to under £1,100,000 in Lambeth)
-2. Property type remains a major determinant of price, with detached houses typically costing more than twice as much as flats (affordability ratio of 27.8x for detached homes vs 11.1x for flats)
-3. The gap between first-time buyers and existing homeowners has widened to approximately 44% in 2024, with first-time buyers paying around £485,000 and existing homeowners paying £700,000

-## Policy Implications

-Based on the analysis, several policy implications emerge:

-1. Without intervention, housing will continue to be unaffordable for average earners in London, exacerbating inequality
-2. Regional development policies may help reduce the North-South affordability divide
-3. Specific support for first-time buyers remains critical to prevent further widening of the wealth gap between homeowners and non-homeowners

 ## Submission Contents